Dual-comb correlation spectroscopy of thermal light: Methods

 In our experiment (Fig. \ref{fig: exptdiagram}), quasi-thermal light from amplified spontaneous emission (ASE) of a semiconductor optical amplifier (SOA) is passed through a hydrogen cyanide (HCN) gas cell (NIST Standard Reference Material 2519a) to impart sharp absorption features, then is passed through a tunable 1 nm bandpass filter around 1547 nm, and is then attenuated to reach the desired PSD.
 After polarization control, this quasi-thermal ASE light is split and combined on a 50:50 splitter with two mutually coherent self-referenced frequency combs (Menlo Systems ULN Combs), both filtered at 1547 nm.
 The combined light is heterodyned via balanced detection (Thorlabs PDB410C).
 Comb powers approach 60 $\mu$W per detector.
 The outputs of the balanced detectors are low-pass filtered at 50 MHz then amplified.
 The two parallel heterodyne signals are mixed and the resulting current is digitized.
 This signal is averaged over many interferograms and then fast Fourier transformed to yield the product of the spectra of the dual-comb and thermal light.

 The two combs operate at repetition rates ($f_{r,1}$, $f_{r,2}$) of approximately 100 MHz and 100 MHz + $2.083\bar{3}$ kHz ($\Delta f_{r} = 2.083\bar{3}~\text{kHz}$), set within the precision of our locking electronics.
 These settings result in an integer number of points per interferogram, which eases the post-processing of successive interferograms.
 The two combs are locked to a stable CW laser at approximately 1550 nm at the same beat frequency.
 Phase correction of both the interferogram carrier envelope offset and the envelope is utilized every few seconds to ensure coherent averaging.
-Phase correction at this timescale is required due to thermal drifts as well as slight deviations from exact matching of sampling frequency, repetition rates, and $\Delta f_{r}$.
+Phase correction on this time scale is required due to thermal drifts, as well as slight deviations from the exact matching of the sampling frequency, repetition rates, and $\Delta f_{r}$.

+We note that the sensitivity ultimately achieved was granted through a systematic evaluation of all possible sources of loss and noise.
+This includes spectral and polarization mode-matching, detector saturation and nonlinearity, detector and instrument noise, digitization noise, mixer loss, mutual coherence between frequency combs, and synchronization of laser repetition rates with data acquisition rates.

 The single-shot time domain SNR (Fig. 2) is evaluated by first taking the absolute value of the analytic representation of an averaged interferogram and measuring the envelope peak value.
-This number is then divided by the root-mean-square value far outside the interferogram peak to estimate the SNR.
-The SNR is then projected to a single-shot value by dividing by the root number of interferograms.
+This number is then divided by the root mean square value far outside the interferogram peak to estimate the SNR.
+The SNR is then projected to a single shot value by dividing by the root number of interferograms.
+The frequency domain SNR is also evaluated in a similar fashion, since in the present measurement only a small section of the available optical Nyquist zone is used.
+We measure the full-width half maximum amplitude of the measured spectrum in the Fourier domain (which occupies only a few MHz) and divide this number by the level of noise outside this spectral region.

 The noise and signal levels contributing to $\chi$ are measured with an Agilent MXA Signal Analyzer N9020A, with an estimated absolute uncertainty of $\pm 0.5$ dBm/Hz.

 Product names are given for scientific clarity only and do not represent an endorsement by NIST.